 Vis-á-vis the findings in FO, this result presents a puzzle since 4H is very similar to the design used by FO.
 However, it is not identical.
 It is therefore possible that the effect of feedback on bidding may be sensitive to fine details of experimental implementation.
-To investigate such possibility, we conduct the fourth design, denoted 4HR, which also uses four human bidders and replicates the experimental procedure used by FO.
+To investigate this possibility, we conduct the fourth design, denoted 4HR, which also uses four human bidders and replicates the experimental procedure used by FO.
 As in 4H, we implement only two feedback treatments: minimal and loser.
 Again, we find no effect of feedback on the average bid/value ratio.
 Hence, our previous findings and their message for the theory do not appear to be sensitive to details of the utilized experimental procedure.

 The outcome of this latter robustness check makes the discrepancy between our empirical findings and the findings of FO even more striking.
 What can account for the difference?
-Despite going all the way to replicating the procedure of FO in 4HR, there are a few remaining differences in the implementation.
+Despite our replication of the procedure of FO in 4HR, there are a few remaining differences in implementation.
 First, we use a different subject pool.
-Our subject sample is drawn from undergraduate and graduate students from universities in Prague, the majority of whom have economics or business major, whereas FO utilize undergraduate students from New York University (of major distribution we are not aware of).
-Second, unlike FO, in each session we use an equal number of men and women and make feedback orthogonal to the exact assignment of bidder values within each gender.
-This is done in order to preclude any omitted variable bias or sampling noise driven by a potential interaction between feedback type and gender.
-Third, we use arguably higher stakes than FO do (see Subsection 2.4 for further details).
+Our subject sample is drawn from undergraduate and graduate students from universities in Prague, the majority of whom have an economics or business major, whereas FO utilize undergraduate students from New York University whose major composition is not known to us.
+Second, unlike FO, in each session we use an equal number of men and women, and make feedback orthogonal to the exact assignment of bidder values within each gender.
+This is done in order to preclude any omitted variable bias or sampling noise driven by a potential interaction between feedback type and gender.6 Third, we use arguably higher stakes than FO do (see Subsection 2.4 for further details).
 Fourth, we use a much larger sample size.
 Our findings on the effect of loser vs. minimal feedback are based on 144 subjects in HC, 144 subjects in 2H, 96 subjects in 4H, and 96 subjects in 4HR.
 In comparison, the finding of FO is based on 64 subjects, of which 28 are in the minimal and 36 are in the loser feedback treatment.
 The gender control, the higher stakes and the larger sample size all contribute to reducing noise in our estimates in comparison to the estimates of FO.
 Hence our failure to replicate their finding is unlikely to be driven by sampling noise.
 This leaves the subject pool difference as a possible explanation.
+To shed light on this hypothesis, we carry out a separate analysis of bids of undergraduate and more advanced students, and also of economics or business major students and students with other majors.
+In neither case do we find any systematic effects of feedback on bidding.